UWCS/stardust/README.md

 ## Installation

 1. Install Rust (see [rustup.rs](https://rustup.rs/))
-2. Install [my fork](https://github.com/ericthelemur/zola) of Zola (see [install from source](https://www.getzola.org/documentation/getting-started/installation/#from-source))
+2. Download [my fork](https://github.com/ericthelemur/zola/releases/latest) of Zola (or see [install from source](https://www.getzola.org/documentation/getting-started/installation/#from-source))
   - If you get **errors about missing square root**, you are running standard Zola, **not this fork.**
 3. Clone this repo (with submodules) `git clone --recurse-submodules`
-4. Run Zola with `zola serve` in project root
+4. Run Zola with `zola serve` in project root (might get weeks of events wrong)
     - Or `zola build` to build the static version (I've found this slightly more stable)
     - Use `python3 -m http.server --directory public 1111` and add `zola build --base-url http://127.0.0.1:1111` to preview the built version
 5. Write some Markdown in `content/`!

-When working on a local version, I recommend uncommenting `"**/archive/*"` in `ignored_content` in `config.toml`, but **DO NOT COMMIT THIS**.
-This stops the archive being rendered for quicker build times.
-The `# DRAFT` marks the start of draft only lines, so I can jank automate them in the build process.
+Note, if you want to build the full site (including the archive), comment out `"**/archive/*"` in `ignored_content` in `config.toml`, but **DO NOT COMMIT THIS**.
+Adding 3k pages does up the build time a fair bit.

 ## Editor Usage

 Best way is to run a copy locally and use an editor like VS Code to edit content and push changes to GitHub.
 This should be relatively straight forward, as you all are CS students.
 Content is written in [Markdown](https://commonmark.org/help/) (with a few bonuses), and you can mix in HTML inline if you need to.
 You'll mostly be concerning yourself with `content/news` and `content/events` for news and events respectively (unsurprisingly).
 The other directories are for the other static info pages and their resources. `_index.md` is the content for the directory's page, and all other markdown `.md` files turn into a corresponding HTML page when rendered.

-If you want to include images in the post, you can create a folder for it in `content` - e.g. `content/resources/git-good` and write the content in `index.md`. **Note `index.md` denotes a page with some [colocated assets](https://www.getzola.org/documentation/content/overview/)** (images in the markdown dir, not separated into `/static`) **whereas `_index.md` denotes a section** with subpages -- the difference is often kinda subtle, but worth noting.
+If you want to include images in the post, you can create a folder for it in `content` - e.g. `content/resources/git-good` and write the content in `index.md`. **Note `index.md` denotes a page with some [colocated assets](https://www.getzola.org/documentation/content/overview/)** (images in the markdown dir, not separated into `/static`) **whereas `_index.md` denotes a section** with child pages -- the difference is often kinda subtle, but worth noting (sections don't come up in page lists for instance).

 ### CMS

 Alternatively (e.g. if you are on mobile), try the only slightly janky CMS at https://new.uwcs.co.uk/admin/ .
 It should allow editing of the important bits of news and events, though deeper customisation is unavailable.
 You need to login to it with GitHub, and it will automatically make a commit for you when you save a change.
 Shortcode previews are in active developemtn, so may or may not work as expected, but they should render fine.

+Note: Currently the CMS is broken for events because of the nested folders.
+Hopefully this is fixable at some point.

 ### Website Updates

 When commits are pushed to GitHub, the website will automatically fully re-render itself.
 Since rendering the archive pages take a while, the changes will first be available on https://draft.uwcs.co.uk, which also shows pages marked as draft.
 This should take around 20s from commit.
 Shortly after, the full main website will be rendered.

-In future, the CMS should support a release system, so we'd only make releases (on GitHub) update the main site.
+In future, Decap (the CMS) should support a release system, so we'd only make releases (on GitHub) update the main site.
+If you want to work on something without it on live, use a branch or a local fork.

 ### News